MicahElliott/mrswlf/README.md

 productive enough writing code in Emacs after a few days of hitting monkeytype and keybr pretty hard.

+## Alt fingering

+Once you've reached with index for `p` or `b` you may get into trouble since there's no other finger to reach farther with.
+Eg, `bun`, you really need to hit `b` with middle and arrange from there.
+This applies to any layout for those positions.
+The trick is looking ahead to see if there is a skipgram coming, and reach for them with middle.
+With Colemak you may have gotten used to reaching for `l` with middle, but now you have to retrain for `b`.
+You may already have that reflex with `p` on the left.

+Alts for most others have been taken into account with Mrs. Fox.
+One key is to remember that (non-index) _downward_ alts don't take any planning.
+Eg, `fas`, index flows naturally down to `s`, but going the other (`saf`) puts `s` on middle but requires ring to swoop up for `f`.
+However, note that `fast` (and moreso `fact`) requires planning to go with ring for `f` since you run out of fingers at `t`.
+There will be words that are near impossible to alt. `cast` is an example.

 ## Reference Implementation

 Probably not useful, but at least the picture gives some context for one